OkkarMin/NTUCCC/module_1/website_vs_webapp_vs_mobileapp.md

 Think of a conference where attendees do not involve in interaction.

-## Webapp :iphone:
+## WebApp :earth_africa:

-Webapp are *interactive websites* like Facebook, Youtube etc. User engagement is an integral part of web applications.
+WebApp are *interactive websites* like Facebook, Youtube etc. User engagement is an integral part of web applications.

 Think of a networking event where it is necessary for audiences to engage for value enhancement.

+## MobileApp :iphone:

-## Summary :page_facing_up::vs::iphone:
+## Summary :page_facing_up::vs::earth_africa::vs::iphone:

 |    :page_facing_up:   	|                     :iphone:                    	|
 |:---------------------:	|:-----------------------------------------------:	|